stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 ## Problem Statement

-Over the last three years the stacks community has identified several issues:
+Over the last three years the Stacks community has identified several issues:

-1. **Forks and missing blocks are disruptive to on-chain applications.** The act of waiting to produce a new block until after a cryptographic sortition ties best-case Stacks block production rate to the block production rate of its underlying burnchain, leading to very high transaction confirmation latency.
+1. **Slow Bitcoin blocks, Stacks forks, and missed sortitions are disruptive to on-chain applications.** The act of waiting to produce a new block until after a cryptographic sortition ties best-case Stacks block production rate to the block production rate of its underlying burnchain, leading to very high transaction confirmation latency.
 While microblocks have the potential to mitigate both of these effects, they did not work in practice because the protocol cannot ensure that microblocks will be confirmed until the next sortition happens.
-1. **Stacks forks imply an independent security budget for the Stacks blockchain.** The cost to reorg the last _N_ blocks in the Stacks blockchain is the cost to produce the next _N + 1_ Stacks blocks.
+1. **Stacks forks are not tied to Bitcoin forks, allowing cheap reorgs** The cost to reorg the last _N_ blocks in the Stacks blockchain is the cost to produce the next _N + 1_ Stacks blocks (i.e. by spending BTC), which is cheap compared to the cost of reorging Bitcoin.
+This SIP describes an opportunity to tie the canonical Stacks fork to Bitcoin, so that the act of reorging Stacks chain history is at least as expensive as reorging Bitcoin.
 1. **Stacks forks arise due to poorly-connected miners.** If a set of miners has a hard time learning the canonical Stacks chain tip when they submit `block-commit`s, then they will collectively orphan other miners who are